-A complete academic report of all students' grades will be evaluated at the conclusion of each financial aid payment period by the academic and financial offices.
+A complete academic report of all students' grades will be evaluated after each financial aid payment period by the academic and financial offices.
 Based on the evaluation one of the following four actions will be taken:

-- 1. Students who have not met SAP requirements, whose grades are such that it is possible for them to regain compliance with SAP by the end of the subsequent semester, and are not already on Financial Aid Warning will receive a Financial Aid Warning letter and will be able to continue to receive Title IV and HEA program funds for the subsequent semester; - 2.
-Students whose grades are such that it is not possible for them to regain SAP by the end of the subsequent Financial Aid Warning semester will be sent a Denial of Financial Aid letter notifying them that they are no longer eligible for financial aid due to their failure to meet the minimum SAP standard; - 3.
+- 1. Students who have not met SAP requirements, whose grades are such that they can regain compliance with SAP by the end of the subsequent semester, and who are not already on Financial Aid Warning will receive a Financial Aid Warning letter and will be able to continue to receive Title IV and HEA program funds for the subsequent semester; - 2.
+Students whose grades are such that they cannot regain SAP by the end of the subsequent Financial Aid Warning semester will be sent a Denial of Financial Aid letter notifying them that they are no longer eligible for financial aid due to their failure to meet the minimum SAP standard; - 3.
 Students who have failed to meet SAP at the end of their semester on Financial Aid Warning will be sent a Denial of Financial Aid letter notifying them that they are no longer eligible for financial aid due to their failure to meet the minimum SAP standard; - 4.
-Students who were already on Financial Aid Warning who have regained compliance with SAP will be sent a letter notifying them that they are no longer on Financial Aid Warning.
+Students who were already on Financial Aid Warning and who have regained compliance with SAP will be sent a letter notifying them that they are no longer on Financial Aid Warning.